-Sore Throat: It is said that water mixed with cayenne pepper can be used to gargle when you have a sore throat.
+It is said that water mixed with cayenne pepper powder can be used to gargle when you have a sore throat.
 However, many people prefer not to use it as it is very spicy.

-Heart Disease: There has been some research that proves that giving cayenne extract orally to a patient can help to stop heart attacks.
+There has been some research that proves that giving cayenne extract orally to a patient can help to avoid heart attacks.
 Cayenne helps to reduce cholesterol levels in the blood and helps to dissolve fibrin, which causes the formation of blood clots.
 It also reduces triglyceride levels.

-Relieves Respiratory Problems: Cayenne pepper is a source of beta-carotene, which is helpful in reducing symptoms of asthma.
+Cayenne pepper powder is a source of beta-carotene, which is considered to be helpful in reducing symptoms of asthma.

-Boosts Immunity: The Vitamin A, also known as beta-carotene, in cayenne pepper gives protection against invading pathogens by helping the development of healthy mucus membranes in the nasal passage, lungs, and urinary tracts, thereby providing immunity against infections.
+Vitamin A, also known as beta-carotene, in cayenne pepper gives protection against invading pathogens.
+It does this by helping the development of healthy mucous membranes in the nasal passage, lungs, and urinary tracts, thereby providing immunity against infections.